 A Facebook group was set up a while back, and it’s odd to see evidence of people who probably lived in my room years before me.
 But items on The Facebook don’t really show in search engines and it could all go away tomorrow.
 Plus it’s the CIA.

-Ah youth, it’s torture to look back upon it knowing it is unrepeatable or you could never withstand and adapt to the madness with the same resiliency.
+Ah youth, it is a kind of torture to look back upon it knowing it is unrepeatable or you could never withstand and adapt to the madness with the same resiliency today.